Souvenirs from Prague: 13 original gift ideas with Made in the Czech Republic label

 souvenirs from prague

 Deelive focuses on the best of local design scene.
 From the newly introduced innovations, to icons of Czech design.
 I wouldn´t call these things souvenirs from Prague.
-These are more valuable gifts and items representing the current Czech design scene.
+These are valuable gifts and items representing the current Czech design scene.

 www.deelive.cz

-6. Souvenirs from Prague supermarkets
+8. Souvenirs from Prague supermarkets

 souvenirs from prague